rilianx/Research/papers/convexity_detection.md

 I think the paper has improved significantly.
 The introduction is more structured now.

-I think that a formal definition of the problem should be introduced in the introduction or at the beginning of the related work.
-At least, objective function, variables and variable domains should be defined.
+I think that a formal definition of the problem should be given in the introduction or at the beginning of the related work.
+At least, objective function, variables and variable domains should be properly defined.

 Some simple concepts, like Variable interaction, should be explained more clearly.
 It was very difficult for me to understand such a simple concept.
 Maybe you can start with: "We say that two variables interacts when...".
 What is the idea behind differential grouping?
 I think it should be explained briefly in the Section 2.2 or in the Introduction.
 What is the essence of your proposal?
 I think that a summary should be presented at the beginning of Section 3.
 Otherwise the paper is difficult to follow.

-Try to start explanations showing a general picture of the problem or method, then explain the details.
+Try to start explanations showing a general picture of the problem or method, then focus on the details.

 English was improved, but I think that proofreading is still required.